How to Sue for Emotional Distress After Being Sexually Abused

 In cases alleging intentional infliction of emotional distress by a perpetrator of rape or sexual assault, the question of whether it is atrocious and goes beyond the bounds of decency is often straightforward enough.
 It is less clear when the defendant is a third-party.

-Sometimes in cases where one party has control over another (such as in the employer-employee relationship, prisoner-guard, student-school district, etc.), it can produce a character of outrageousness that might not otherwise exist.
+Sometimes, in cases where one party has control over another (such as in the employer-employee relationship, prisoner-guard, student-school district, etc.), it can produce a character of outrageousness that might not otherwise exist.
 As Georgia courts have noted in the past, that is because hierarchical relationships aren’t easily avoided when a victim fears reprisal for complaining.

 If you have been sexually assaulted, harassed, or abused, our dedicated injury lawyers in Atlanta will help examine the viability of your emotional distress claim.

 The foregoing answers are not legal advice and are merely a general overview.
-You are advised to consult a lawyer to address your specific situation regarding your situation.
+You are advised to consult a lawyer to address your specific situation.
 For more information or to inquire about a free consultation, contact Stephen D. Apolinsky, an experienced Atlanta sexual assault victim attorney, at Apolinsky & Associates at (404) 377-9191 or email him at steve@aa-legal.com.

 About the Author